-- 1. The Republic of Serbia, the autonomous province and the local self-government unit within its jurisdiction (as defined by law) shall ensure continuous control and monitoring of the state of the environment, as well as financial resources for the implementation of the aforementioned activities, - 2.
-The Government adopts a monitoring programme for a period of two years, - 3.
-Local self-government unit adopts a monitoring programme on its territory, which must be in accordance with the Government's programme, - 4.
-The Republic and the local self-government unit provide financial resources for monitoring, - 5.
-The Government determines the criteria for determining the number of places and the layout of measuring places, the network of measuring places, the scope and frequency of measurements, the classification of monitored phenomena, the work methodology and indicators of environmental pollution and their monitoring, deadlines and the method of data submission.

-- 6. Monitoring can only be performed by an authorised organisation.
-The Ministry prescribes more detailed conditions that must be met by an authorised organisation and designates an authorised organisation after previously obtaining the consent of the minister responsible for a certain area. - 7.
-The Government determines the types of emissions and other phenomena that are the subject of pollutant monitoring, the methodology of measurement, taking samples, the method of recording, deadlines for submitting and storing data, - 8.
-State authorities, i.e. organisations and local self-government, authorised organisations and polluters are obliged to submit monitoring data to the Environmental Protection Agency in the prescribed manner, - 9.
-The Government prescribes in more detail the content and way of managing the information system, methodology, structure, common bases, categories and levels of data collection, as well as the content of information about which the public is regularly and mandatorily informed, - 10.
-The information system is run by the Environmental Protection Agency, - 11.
-The Minister prescribes the methodology for the creation of an integral cadastre of pollutants, as well as the type, methods, classification and deadlines for submitting data, - 12.
-Once a year, the Government submits to the National Assembly a report on the state of the environment in the Republic, - 13.
-The competent body of local self-government submits a report to the assembly on the state of the environment in its territory once every two years. - 14.
+- 1. The Government adopts a monitoring programme for a period of two years, - 2.
+Local self-government unit adopts a monitoring programme on its territory, which must be in accordance with the Government's programme, - 3.
+The Republic and the local self-government unit provide financial resources for monitoring, - 4.
+The Government determines the criteria for determining the number of places and the layout of measuring places, the network of measuring places, the scope and frequency of measurements, the classification of monitored phenomena, the work methodology and indicators of environmental pollution and their monitoring, deadlines and the method of data submission. - 5.
+Monitoring can only be performed by an authorised organisation.
+The Ministry prescribes more detailed conditions that must be met by an authorised organisation and designates an authorised organisation after previously obtaining the consent of the minister responsible for a certain area. - 6.
+The Government determines the types of emissions and other phenomena that are the subject of pollutant monitoring, the methodology of measurement, taking samples, the method of recording, deadlines for submitting and storing data, - 7.
+State authorities, i.e. organisations and local self-government, authorised organisations and polluters are obliged to submit monitoring data to the Environmental Protection Agency in the prescribed manner, - 8.
+The Government prescribes in more detail the content and way of managing the information system, methodology, structure, common bases, categories and levels of data collection, as well as the content of information about which the public is regularly and mandatorily informed, - 9.
+The information system is run by the Environmental Protection Agency, - 10.
+The Minister prescribes the methodology for the creation of an integral cadastre of pollutants, as well as the type, methods, classification and deadlines for submitting data. - 11.
+Once a year, the Government submits to the National Assembly a report on the state of the environment in the Republic, - 12.
+The competent body of local self-government submits a report to the assembly on the state of the environment in its territory once every two years. - 13.
 Reports on the state of the environment are published in the official gazettes of the Republic and local self-government units.